hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Provisioner.md

 ### Accessing the provisioned machine

-When a machine is provisioned, by default a user with the name 'stabilizer' is create on the remote machine and added to the sudoers list.
-Also the public key of your local user is copied to the remote machine and added to ~/.ssh/authorized_keys.
-So you can login to that machine using:
+When a machine is provisioned, by default a user with the name `stabilizer` is created on the remote machine and added to the sudoers list.
+Also, the public key of your local user is copied to the remote machine and added to the file `~/.ssh/authorized_keys`.
+You can login to that machine using the following command.

 ```
 ssh stabilizer@ip
 ```

-You can change name of the created user to something else in by setting the "USER=somename" property in the stabilizer properties.
-Be careful not to pick a name that is used on the target image.
-E.g. if you use ec2-user/ubuntu, and the default user of that image is ec2-user/ubuntu, then you can run into authentication problems.
-So probably it is best not to change this value, unless you know what your are doing.
+You can change the name of the created user to something else by setting the `USER=<somename>` property in the file `stabilizer.properties`.
+Be careful not to pick a name that is used on the target image, e.g. if you use `ec2-user/ubuntu`, and the default user of that image is `ec2-user/ubuntu`, then you can run into authentication problems.